 There are a handful of stocks I follow that are almost impossible to justify in terms of valuation.
-Think York Water Company for instance – a regional utility stock that has the distinction of racking up over two hundred years of consecutive dividend payments.
+Think York Water Company for instance, a regional utility stock that has the distinction of racking up over two hundred years of consecutive dividend payments.
 It trades for 45x net earnings!
 Another company that looks like it qualifies for that basket is well known hamburger chain Wendy’s (WEN).

 The final reason is just straightforward math.
 A high single-digit earnings growth rate, plus the current 2% dividend yield, implies long-term returns of around 10% per annum.
 Obviously that assumes the 35x annual profit tag holds up.
 Anybody buying Wendy’s stock right now has to be comfortable making that bet, because even a move back down to the 25x profit range would prove a significant headwind to shareholder returns.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!